Author of Be Ready for Anything and Build a Better Pantry on a Budget online course

 I wanted to hustle my daughter into the house right that moment and lock the doors and call 911 and wait for a speedy rescue, complete with sirens and flashing lights.

-But they were closer to my daughter than she was to me, so that was not an option.
+But they were closer to my daughter than she was to me.
+They were also between her and the door of the house.
+So that was not an option.

 I let them have a bucket of water, even though I could tell that the car was not overheating.
+I know cars, having worked in a repair shop for ten years.
 There was no smoke, no sweet smell of antifreeze.
 The bearded one kept up a friendly patter the entire time, pretending that the radiator cap was hot, jumping back as if to avoid billowing steam that didn’t exist.
 While he pretended to work on the car, the antsy blond fellow was whispering to the driver.
 Without me bringing it up, the chatty one said, “Can you believe our license plate just fell off?
 If you noticed we don’t have one, that’s what happened.
 We just discovered it at the gas station.”